 Generally, euthanasia for animals is a two-drug procedure.
 If you bring your animals to the veterinarian, the vet will confirm that you are ready to put down your pet.
 Then, the veterinarian will administer a medication that is designed to put the animal to sleep.
 That way, the animal does not feel any pain.
 Then, the veterinarian will administer a second medication.
 The second medication is designed to stop the animal’s heart.
 Because the animal is already asleep, he or she should not feel any pain.

-States that allow this type of procedure include Oregon, Washington DC, Hawaii, the state of Washington, Maine, Colorado, Vermont, New Jersey, and California.
+States that allow this type of procedure include Oregon, Hawaii, Washington, Maine, Colorado, Vermont, New Jersey, New Mexico, Montana, and California.
+It is also legal in the District of Columbia.
 The exact way this law is written varies from state to state.
 Therefore, it is important for people to talk to a doctor or a lawyer in their specific state to figure out what is legal and what is not.

-When people talk about physician-assisted suicide, they are talking about something that is slightly different than euthanasia.
-In physician-assisted suicide, the physician will provide his or her patient with the medical supplies and prescription medications necessary to help that person and his or her life by suicide.
+When people talk about physician-assisted suicide, they are talking about something that is slightly different from euthanasia.
+In physician-assisted suicide, the physician will provide his or her patient with the medical supplies and prescription medications necessary to help that person end his or her life by suicide.
 This is considered homicide in a lot of locations throughout the country, and it is still illegal.